Support for people using direct payments

 Other support services

 In most counties in Wales there is a support organisation for people who have direct payments.
+Contact your local council’s social services team for the most up to date information and support.

 Disability Rights UK